richardhbtz/soundcloud-rpc/README.md

-# soundcloud-rpc - A Soundcloud client with Discord Rich Presence support
+# soundcloud-rpc - a SoundCloud Client with Discord Rich Presence, Dark Mode, and Adblocking Support

 ## Preview